Frequently Asked Questions

 What procedures are NOT an option at your program?

-We don’t provide training in surgical obstetrics, colonoscopies, or EGDs.
-Unfortunately, we do not currently have any DO residency faculty, so most of the OMT procedures aren’t an option.
+We do not provide training in surgical obstetrics, colonoscopies, or EGDs.
+OMT procedures are also limited as we only have one DO on faculty.
 If there is something you are really interested in doing that we haven’t mentioned, feel free to reach out and ask us about it.
-We understand we aren’t a perfect fit for everyone, so we want to ensure our program can meet your career and educational needs.
+We want to ensure our program can meet your career and educational needs.